Andrew Kinziger, Professor and Chair

 Current Research Interests

-- Application of genomic techniques to conservation of fish and wildlife
+- Application of high-throughput sequencing to conservation and management of fishes

 Recent HSU MS Theses

 - Hinterman, K. 2016.
 Baseline monitoring and characterization of rocky intertidal fish communities in northern California.

 - Whitmore, R.W.
 2016.
 Evaluation of parameter estimation and field application of transgenerational genetic mark-recapture.

 - Newell, C.B.
 2015.
 Development of captive culture methods for the endangered tidewater goby (Eucyclogobius newberryi)

 - Schmelzle, M.C.
 2015.
 Monitoring endangered tidewater goby using environmental DNA in water samples.

 - Wiesenfeld, J.C.
 2014.
 Riverscape genetics identifies cryptic lineages of speckled dace (Rhinichthys osculus) in the Klamath-Trinity basin.